larics/rosonwindows_ci/readme.md

 under `template`, currently there is one required parameter `ros_metapackage` which is the basic image to check out for CI build.
 In this example, it will install `ros-melodic-desktop` before the CI build.

 Once the wizard finishes, now you have your owned ROS on Windows CI build.

+You can also find an example from this [repo](https://github.com/seanyen-msft/common_msgs/tree/azure-pipelines)